Luxembourg: Economy

 Luxembourg's stable and high-income market economy features moderate growth, low inflation, and a high level of innovation.
-Unemployment is traditionally low, though it reached 6.1% by May 2012, due largely to the 2008 global financial crisis.
-In 2011, according to the IMF, Luxembourg was the world's second-richest country, with a per capita GDP on a purchasing-power parity (PPP) basis of $80,119.
+Unemployment is traditionally low, though it reached 6.1% by May 2012 after the Great Recession.
+In 2011, according to the IMF, Luxembourg was the world's second-richest country, with a per capita GDP on a purchasing-power parity (PPP) basis of $80,119; by 2023 it was ranked first.
 Its GDP per capita in purchasing power standards was 261% of the EU average (100%) in 2019.
-Luxembourg ranks 13th in The Heritage Foundation's Index of Economic Freedom, 26th in the United Nations Human Development Index, and 4th in the Economist Intelligence Unit's quality of life index.
-It ranked 19th in the Global Innovation Index in 2022.
+Luxembourg ranks 13th in The Heritage Foundation's Index of Economic Freedom, 26th in the United Nations' Human Development Index, and fourth in the Economist Intelligence Unit's quality of life index.
+It ranked 23rd in the Global Innovation Index in 2025.

 The industrial sector, dominated by steel until the 1960s, has since diversified to include chemicals, rubber, and other products.
 During recent decades, growth in the financial sector has more than compensated for the decline in steel production.
 Services, especially banking and finance, account for the majority of the economic output.
-Luxembourg is the world's second largest investment fund center (after the United States), the most important private banking center in the Eurozone and Europe's leading center for reinsurance companies.
+Luxembourg is the world's second-largest investment fund center (after the United States), the most important private banking center in the eurozone and Europe's leading center for reinsurance companies.
 Moreover, Luxembourg's government has aimed to attract Internet startups, with Skype and Amazon being two of the many Internet companies that have shifted their regional headquarters to Luxembourg.
-Other high-tech companies have established themselves in Luxembourg, including 3D scanner developer/manufacturer Artec 3D.
+Other high-tech companies have established themselves in Luxembourg, including 3d scanner developer/manufacturer Artec 3D.